Steinen, Rhineland-Palatinate

 Steinen (/de/) is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Steinen lies 5 km from Herschbach and 7 km from Selters on the Westerwald Lake Plateau.
-In the contest Unser Dorf soll schöner werden - unser Dorf hat Zukunft ("Our village should be lovelier – our village has a future"), Steinen was distinguished several times.
+In the contest Unser Dorf soll schöner werden - unser Dorf hat Zukunft ("Our village should be lovelier – our village has a future"), Steinen has been recognized several times.
 It belongs to the Verbandsgemeinde of Selters, a kind of collective municipality.
-Its seat is in the like-named town.
+Its seat is in the town of the same name.

 Politics

-The municipal council is made up of 13 council members, as well as the honorary and presiding mayor (Ortsbürgermeister).
+The municipal council is made up of 13 council members, and the honorary, presiding mayor (Ortsbürgermeister).